 High-Quality Display and Graphics

-If you know anything about the gaming community, you’ve probably heard that graphics are kind of a big deal.
+If you know anything about the gaming community, you’ve probably heard that graphics are a big deal.

 The industry keeps pushing the limits for visuals with every release, but what’s the point if the display can’t accurately portray them?
 The gaming PCs have to keep up.

-A gaming laptop will have a better display than most average regular PCs simply because it is designed to show top-quality graphics and great detailing.
+A gaming laptop will have a better display than most low-end PCs simply because it is designed to show top-quality graphics and great detailing.
 It will also typically support a wider color range.

 A high-quality display will be a great benefit, even if you’re not interested in gaming.